awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/lambda-rekognition-example.md

 ## Examine the Files<a name="examine-the-files"></a>

-1. Open the `1Function.cs` file and look at the code that came with the blueprint\.
+1. Open the `Function.cs` file and look at the code that came with the blueprint\.
 The first segment of code is the assembly attribute that is added to the top of the file\.

    ```
    // Assembly attribute to enable the Lambda function's JSON input to be converted into a .NET class.